Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Understanding via spinor BEC

 where the real parameters $p_1$, $p_2$, and $p_3$ are uniquely determined as functions of the coefficients $\alpha(T)$ and $\beta_i$, as demonstrated in the next section.

-In \cref{fig:phase3D}, we show the phase diagram of the superfluid \he as a function of the temperature $T$, the pressure $P$, and the external magnetic field $H$ taken from~\cite{Vollhardt1990TheSP}.
-We can see from the figure that the \Ao phase of our interest can be realized by carefully setting pressure $P$, temperature $T$, and the external magnetic field $H$; for example, $P\sim\order{1}\;\si{bars}$, $T\sim \order{1}\;\si{mK}$, and $H\gtrsim\order{1}\;\si{T}$.
-In the next subsection, we will see in more detail the criteria for which phase is realized, focusing on the A, \Ao, and \At phases.
+The $P$ (pressure) - $T$ (temperature) - $H$ (magnetic field) phase diagram of \he has been well studied~\cite{Vollhardt1990TheSP}, and we show it in \cref{fig:phase3D}.
+It should be noted that the \Bt phase can only exist under relatively weak external magnetic fields, $H \lesssim \SI{0.5}{T}$, while the \Ao and \At phases can exist under strong magnetic fields, especially even for $H= \order{10}\;\si{T}$.
+In the next section, we will see in more detail the criteria for which phase is realized, focusing on the A, \Ao, and \At phases.